 Track 3 – Design Studies: Non-Profit Studies Concentration

 Much like the design studies and business administration track, the Non-profit management track of design studies develops and applies the process and methods inherent in the design process to the field of Non-Profit Management as a way to think strategically and creatively about community engagement and development.
 Please note that students need to apply directly to the College of Humanities and Social Sciences if they wish to receive a formal Non-Profit Studies minor.

 Students in this track go on to careers in organizational consulting, grant writing, public programs coordination, development officers, educational program coordinator.

 Minor in Design Studies

-The Department of Art + Design believes that there is an essential need for students in a technically-based research university to engage in course work that fosters creative thinking and problem solving.
+The Department of Media Arts, Design and Technology believes that there is an essential need for students in a technically-based research university to engage in course work that fosters creative thinking and problem solving.
 To meet this need, the department offers courses to all students in the university as a minor in Design Studies.
 Minors are guided through a selection of courses with the consultation from a design adviser.

 The minor in Design Studies consists of 15 total credit hours of study.
 A grade of “B” or better will be required for credit in all courses in the minor in Art + Design program.
 The course selection will be determined with guidance from the student’s minor adviser and tailored to the needs, interests, and goals of the student.